JetBoom/zombiesurvival/readme.md

 - Healthbars on Resupply & Arsenal Crates.
 - Humans and Bandits can use third person.
 - Zombie Class Menu now has the Boss Button centered and is much bigger.
-- Fixed when another server alters the waves logic (even though they certainly shouldn't).
+- Fixed when another server alters the waves logic.
 - Built-in Spray Detector.
 - Discount Prices are shown during wave intermissions.
 - Fixed an point exploit with skycade props.
 - Improved Zombie Class Unlock Infliction Percentage.
 - Melee weapons no longer "water splash".
-- Fixed prop holding position with doors etc.
+- Fixed prop holding position with doors.
 - Improved Healthbar FPS.
 - Disabled MouthMoveAnimation.
 - Bandits Flash on the Scoreboard.